ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

 ##### Ballerina Shell

 - Added the module auto-import feature to the Ballerina Shell
-- Added the import statement for a module, which has a reference without an import statement based on the user’s input For example, see below.
+- Added an interactive prompt for adding imports for modules referred-to without importing them first.
     ```ballerina
     =$ io:println("HelloWorld")
     |